hoangcaominh/RealTimeDRCPointsDisplayer/README.md

 (formerly known as RealTimeDRCPointsDisplayer)
 An user interface application that displays in-game information and calculates DRC points for you during your run or your replay.

-## Version 1.8.1
+## Version 2.0.1
-- TD: Use addresses from version 1.00c instead of version 1.00b
+Update UI and data url

 ## Supports
-This tool works for native (not modified or patched except for [THCrap](https://www.thpatch.net/wiki/Touhou_Patch_Center) ) maingames and GFW.
+This tool works for native (not modified or patched except [THCrap](https://www.thpatch.net/wiki/Touhou_Patch_Center) ) maingames and GFW.

 ## Requirements
 - OS: Windows 7/8/Vista/10